20. Man United 8-2 Arsenal, 28/08/2011

 The Reds started the day top but only four points clear of City, who had two games in hand.
 Brendan Rodgers' side stunned City with a first-half tirade topped by goals from Raheem Sterling and Martin Skrtel, but allowed their visitors to dominate after the break – and by the 62nd minute David Silva had levelled matters with a close-range finish and a deflected equaliser.

 Sub Sergio Aguero almost set up a third for Silva, but then a sliced clearance from half-fit City captain Vincent Kompany was gobbled up by Philippe Coutinho.
-Liverpool held on for an emotional victory, with captain Steven Gerrard wiping away his final-whistle tears to demand his huddled team-mates not let slip the league trophy now.
+Liverpool held on for an emotional victory, with captain Steven Gerrard wiping away his final-whistle tears to demand his huddled team-mates not let the league trophy slip away.
 GP